-- Check the hydraulic system for leaks and proper fluid level. - Check the mounting bolts and nuts for proper tightness. - Check the runners and cutting edge for excessive wear.
+- Check the hydraulic system for leaks and proper fluid level. - Check the mounting bolts and nuts for proper tightness.

+- Check the runners and cutting edge for excessive wear.
 The cutting edge should be 1/4 to 1/2 inch above ground in snow plowing position. - Check that snowplow lighting is connected and functioning properly.

-Snowplow Prep Package Model Availability For Information about snowplow applications visit www.dodge.com or refer to the 2005 Dodge Truck Body Builders Guide.
+Snowplow Prep Package Model Availability

+For Information about snowplow applications visit www.dodge.com or refer to the current Dodge Body Builders Guide.
-1. The maximum number of occupants in the truck should not exceed two.

-- 2. The total GVWR or the Front GAWR or the Rear GAWR should never be exceeded. - 3.
-The snowplow prep packages are not available with the Sport Package. - 4.
-Cargo capacity will be reduced by the addition of options or passengers, etc.
+- 1. The maximum number of occupants in the truck should not exceed two. - 2.
+The total GVWR or the Front GAWR or the Rear GAWR should never be exceeded. - 3.
+The snowplow prep packages are not available with the Sport Package.